LexterMorgan/LexterMorgan/README.md

 I'm Michael Alexander, a Data Science graduate from **Universitas Pembangunan Nasional “Veteran” Jawa Timur**, based in Jakarta, Indonesia.

-I work with messy data, business questions, and the decisions behind the metrics.
-I use SQL and Python to investigate patterns, then turn the result into dashboards people can read and use.
+I turn messy business data into metrics, dashboards, and small tools people can use.
+I use SQL and Python to investigate patterns, then make the result clear enough to support a decision.

-My current focus sits across customer behavior, retail performance, business intelligence, and small data products.
+My current focus sits across customer behavior, retail performance, business intelligence, and practical AI-assisted development.

 ### `02 / toolkit`